48 Things To Do In Tucson When It’s Too Hot!

 10. Play an early morning or late night round of mini golf

 As golfing does not take up nearly as much energy as more intensive sports, it’s almost bearable during the summer as long as the sun is not blaring in your face.
 Golf N’ Stuff is the best course in Tucson.
-It’s really shady with an attractive theme which includes lots of trees, so it feels like a mini escape from the desert.
+The course is really shady with an attractive nature theme which includes lots of trees, so it feels like a mini escape from the desert.
 Plus, they are open really late (open til 1) so you can wait until the brutal sun goes down to enjoy a round or 2!

 Location: 6503 E Tanque Verde Rd, Tucson, AZ 85715